KiranSuvarna/Popular-Movies-2/README.md

 # Popular Movies

-Add the TheMovieDB API_KEY in the api_ke.xml resource file
+Add the TheMovieDB API_KEY in the api_key.xml resource file